Social Work

 Includes content on military culture, strengths and needs of military families, and interventions for military service members and their families.
 Prepares social workers to work with veterans and military service members.
 As soldiers continue to deploy and return from service, they and their families’ needs for professional social work services will continue to increase.
 This means that social workers in all areas of practice need to be educated about working with this population.

 SOWK 568.
-PROSEMINARS IN SOCIAL WELFARE POLICIES AND PROGRAMS.
-4 Credits.
+SOCIAL ACTION AND LEGISLATION.
+5 Credits.

-Examines social work as a policy-based profession and social workers as policy practitioners.
-Advanced seminars on current policy and program developments in contemporary areas of social welfare that impact populations at-risk, e.g. health care, aging, mental health, and services to children and families.
-Seminars provide research and theory pertaining to social problems and institutional responses.
+Frames social work as a policy-based profession and social workers as policy practitioners.
+Examines current policy and program developments in contemporary areas of social welfare that impact populations at risk.
+Research and theory pertaining to social problems and institutional responses.
 Three domains of institutional response—legal, professional, and program—are covered.

 Notes: graded Pass/No Credit.
-A total of 4 credits distributed over 2 quarters for the full-time program and over 3 quarters for the part-time programs.
+A total of 4 credits distributed over 2 quarters for the full-time program option and over 3 quarters for the part-time program options.

 SOWK 574.
 PERSPECTIVES ON DEATH AND DYING.
 4 Credits.